 Whitening your smile means taking time out of your busy schedule.
 Luckily, whitening strips typically take less time and effort than other forms of teeth whitening.
 There are no trays to clean, no gels to measure, and you can talk or go about your life while wearing them.
 Lumineux Whitening Strips are no exception.

 They don’t have a light to wear, you don’t need to add anything to the gums to protect them, and the strips go on pretty easily.
-The only minor inconvenience is that you wear them for 30 minutes per whitening session, while BURST — our choice for the most convenient whitening strip — only takes ten.
+The only minor inconvenience is that you wear them for 30 minutes per whitening session, while BURST — our choice for the most convenient whitening strip — only takes fifteen.

 Each Lumineux whitening session starts with your typical oral hygiene routine, brushing and flossing to get your teeth as clean as possible.
 If you use fluoride-free toothpaste, you can just rinse and then get ready to apply the strips.
 However, if you use fluoride toothpaste, you’ll need to wait about 30 minutes, allowing the film on your teeth to dissolve so the strips can work properly.